CHAPTER 7

 (4)

 Should the Department of Revenue report the vehicle as stolen, the police department shall notify the rightful owner as required by subsection 7-3-7(a)(1) above.
 Otherwise, the police department, within five (5) working days of receiving the report of the Department of Revenue as to the vehicle, shall notify by certified mail the owner of record, if ascertained, and any lienholder, if ascertained, of the fact of such report and the claim, if any, of a lien under Section 7-3-9 and shall send a copy of such notice to the operator.
 The notice shall contain information that the identified motor vehicle has been reported abandoned to the police department, the location of the motor vehicle and the location from which it was towed, and that, unless claimed within thirty (30) calendar days from the date the notice was sent as determined from the postmark on the notice, the motor vehicle is subject to sale.
-Such notice shall also inform the owner of record of his opportunity to request a hearing concerning the legality of the towing of his abandoned motor vehicle.
+Such notice shall also inform the owner of record of such owner's opportunity to request a hearing concerning the legality of the towing of such owner's abandoned motor vehicle.
 Such request shall be made in writing to the police department within ten (10) days of the postmarked date of sending such notice.
-Such hearing, if requested, shall be conducted pursuant to Chapter 3, Article 7 of the Northglenn Municipal Code with the Chief of Police or his designee to act as hearing officer.
+Such hearing, if requested, shall be conducted pursuant to Chapter 3, Article 7 of the Northglenn Municipal Code with the Chief of Police or the Chief of Police's designee to act as hearing officer.
 The issue at such hearing shall be limited to whether the vehicle was legally towed.
 In the event it is determined at the hearing that the motor vehicle was illegally towed, all towing charges and storage fees assessed against the vehicle shall be forgiven.

 (b)